Sam: Whenever there is any doubt, there is no doubt. That's the first thing they teach you.

 Spence: What's your problem?

-Sam: [Spence remains silent.
-Sam takes the marker and draws on the board] Two shooters.
-Car comes through here.
-Shooters across each other.
-Kill each other dead.
+Sam: Two shooters, car comes through here, shooters across from each other, kill each other dead.
 Oh my, where'd you learn that?
+Huh?

 Spence: In the regiment.